All Episodes

 That's why she was running.

-Frustrated us all, if you'll remember, running around using that word maverick all the time, because the campaign wanted her to refer to McCain that way.
+Frustrated us all, if you'll remember, running around using that word maverick all the time because the campaign wanted her to refer to McCain that way.

-He's a Maverick, he's a washing outsider.
+He's a Washington outsider.

 He can reach across the aisle and work with the Democrats.

-As governor, she says she'd had the state argue in favor of the victims, and she says the court's ruling went in favor of the people.
+She says she'd had the state argue in favor of the victims, and she says the court's ruling went in favor of the people.

-Palin said that uh she was extremely disappointed.
+Palin said that she was extremely disappointed.

-Now she is they are mischaracterizing what she says in the book.
+Now, she is, they are mischaracterizing what she says in the book.

 She criticized the Supreme Court decision at the time, as did most Alaskans, and cited it as a Supreme Court decision with which she disagreed in the Katie Couric interview.

-So uh this is it, folks.
+So, this is it, folks.

-Do any other authors' books get fact checked like this?
+Do any other author's books get fact-checked like this?

 Not that I can recall.